KellyChan/github-project-list/edx.rst

 edX
 =====================================

-For all the edX projects, checkout a new branch for the devstac
+For all the edX projects, checkout a new branch as the devstack with the below steps:

 ::